 Amazon revolutionized online shopping when it introduced one-click purchase.
 Now, users are accustomed to making quick purchases.
 The more steps between adding an item to the cart and entering credit card info, the more likely a customer will abandon their cart.

 An easy checkout process will lead to more sales as customers often shop online impulsively!
 You don’t want your customers to have too much time to question their decision before entering their credit card information, so make sure there are as few steps as possible.
+Keep copy of all your transaction records, your accountant will need them.

 Listen to Feedback